reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 ## Summary of Impact for 2018
 A total of <a style="color:blue"><b>13 PRs were merged </b> </a> in as a result of the 2018 sprint:
-a)  4 were merged at the sprint
+- 4 were merged at the sprint
-b)  4 were updated and merged post-sprint by attendees who submitted of their own accord, without any follow-up.
+- 4 were updated and merged post-sprint by attendees who submitted of their own accord, without any follow-up.
-c)  Follow up was initiated with the contributors who had begun work on the remaining 12 open PRs.
+- Follow up was initiated with the contributors who had begun work on the remaining 12 open PRs.
 Most contributors were non-responsive, and these additional PRs were handled by the sprint organizer (me) or other members of the WiMLDS meetup group.

 ## Summary of Impact for 2017